 At the end of the day both sides had fought each other to a standstill and German strategic advance Operation Citadel had been halted.
 The fighting had been intense, often at point-blank range, and both sides displayed a high degree of determined courage.
 But the men of SS-Obergruppenführer Paul Hausser's SS-Panzer Corps proved the stronger, and the Soviet Chief Marshal Pavel Rotmistrov was forced to withdraw.
 The Soviet 5th Guards Tank Army paid a heavy price during the Battle of Prokhorovka, losing more than 400 tanks.
-On July 13 1943, Chief Marshal Rotmistrov admitted that his tank army could only field 100 – 150 combat-ready tanks out of the 850 committed for action at Prokhorovka on the previous day.
-The Leibstandarte SS alone claimed 192 Soviet tanks destroyed.
+On July 13 1943, Chief Marshal Rotmistrov admitted that his tank army could only field 100-150 combat-ready tanks out of the 850 committed for action at Prokhorovka on the previous day.
+The SS-Panzergrenadier-Division Leibstandarte SS alone claimed 192 Soviet tanks destroyed.
 Paul Hausser could scarcely believe his eyes walking around the hulks, numbering them with chalk to confirm the kills.
-Waffen-SS tank losses on July 12 1943 were 70 – 80, the majority of which were lost by the Totenkopf in defensive actions against Soviet attacks on the Psel bridgehead.
-The Leibstandarte itself only lost 11 Panzers.
+Waffen-SS tank losses on July 12 1943 were 70-80, the majority of which were lost by the Totenkopf in defensive actions against Soviet attacks on the Psel bridgehead.
+The Leibstandarte SS itself only lost 11 Panzers.
 Considering the Soviet losses it might be classed as one of the most disastrous actions in military history; however the Soviet counterattack had stalled the German advance and the Leibstandarte SS was pulled back.
-Fighting continued on July 13 1943, but the focus of the Soviet attack had shifted to the SS-Panzergrenadier-Division Totenkopf, to the left of the Leibstandarte.
-Left image: Leibstandarte SS Panzergrenadiers riding on the deck of a Panzer after an engagement on the Kursk salient in July 1943.
-The photo was taken by SS-Unterscharführer and Kriegsberichter Max Büschel.
-U.S. National Archives and Records Administration.
-Fair use.
-Right image: an SS-Sturmbannführer of the Leibstandarte SS, himself wounded in the hand, comforts a more severely wounded comrade.
-Commons: Bundesarchiv.
+Fighting continued on July 13 1943, but the focus of the Soviet attack had shifted to the Totenkopf, to the left of the Leibstandarte.
+Left image: Leibstandarte SS Panzergrenadiers riding on the deck of a Panzer after an engagement on the Kursk salient.
+Photo by SS-Uscharf. and KB Max Büschel.
+U.S. NARA.
+Right image: an SS-Stubaf. of the Leibstandarte SS, himself wounded in the hand, comforts a more severely wounded comrade. c.
+Bundesarchiv.

 This comment has been removed by a blog administrator.